Issue 4.3: Games That Go "Bump" in the Night, Part 1

 Indeed, video games have given the world some of the most viscerally frightening and disturbing experiences in the horror genre, across all media.
 Obviously, this isn’t everyone’s cup of tea—but if you’re a horror fan (or simply brave and open-minded enough), it just doesn’t get much better than gaming!

 After all, horror holds a mirror up to society’s deepest, darkest fears—so what we collectively find scary will ebb and flow with time.
-On top of this, the game industry’s proclivity for milking trendy tropes, genres, and conventions until they’re bone dry (particularly in the AAA space).
+On top of this, the game industry’s proclivity for milking trendy tropes, genres, and conventions until they’re bone dry (particularly in the AAA space) accelerates the aging process.
 Then on top of that, add the comparatively longer production cycles for video games (compared to movies or novels), and the result is a much smaller horror canon than in other media… but also one that leaves a bigger imprint on those courageous players who dive into them.

 It also makes it easier to assemble a chronology3 of horror video games—chart the trends, and you’ve charted the history.
 So, let’s go ahead and do that right now.